-Bear Creek Village evolved in the nineteenth and early twentieth centuries as a company town designed to support the industrial activities occurring there and the lifestyle of a successful business leader, Albert Lewis.
-During the industrial era, Lewis permitted several members of the regional elite to establish summer residences, a process of development that increased after the industrial era of the village ended.
+Bear Creek Village evolved in the nineteenth and early twentieth centuries as a company town designed to support the industrial activities occurring there, and the lifestyle of a successful business leader, Albert Lewis.
+During the industrial era, Lewis permitted several members of the regional elite to establish summer residences, a process of development that increased after the end of the village's industrial era.

 Since the industrial enterprises of Albert Lewis were located in a rather remote area, it was necessary to provide living accommodations for workers and the various services required of Albert Lewis and his family.
 This was a pattern consistent with early industrial development throughout northeastern Pennsylvania, the remainder of the state, and the nation.
 Lewis constructed single houses and boarding houses for the immigrant workers he hired, many reminiscent of the style typically constructed for anthracite coal workers.
 In particular, the early company housing types found at Bear Creek (#9

 ) reveal a heavy emphasis on the communal boarding of workers, and several early company boarding houses are believed to remain.
 The preponderance of communal housing indicates the nature of the workforce for Lewis' original ice harvesting and lumbering operations.

 The village had its own electric power plant for the industrial operations and the village community.
 Electric power was free to village residents.
 In 1903, Lewis incorporated the Bear Creek Water Company (#9